PagerDuty/pdpyras/README.rst

 * `PUT /incidents/{id}/alerts <https://v2.developer.pagerduty.com/v2/page/api-reference#!/Incidents/put_incidents_id_alerts>`_
 * PUT /priorities (not yet published, as of 2018-11-28)

+**Please note:** as of yet, merginging incidents and any other endpoints (i.e. if it is non-documented).

 To use, simply pass in a list of objects or references (dictionaries having a structure according to the API schema reference for that object type) to the ``json`` keyword argument of :attr:`pdpyras.APISession.rput`, and the final